Long-snouted seahorse: Conservation status

-The long-snouted seahorse is relatively rare, and limited data exist on its population and about the volume and the impact of trade for traditional Chinese medicine and for the aquarium.
+The long-snouted seahorse is relatively rare, and limited data exists on its population and about the volume and the impact of trade for traditional Chinese medicine and for the aquarium.
 The species is therefore considered as "Data Deficient" on the IUCN Red List.

 Internationally, it is also listed in Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 This means that it is on the list of species not necessarily threatened with extinction, but for which trade must be controlled in order to avoid utilization incompatible with their survival.

 A haven for this species was set up in Studland Bay, Devon, England.
 It was designated as a Marine Conservation Zone in 2019.
 Human activities influenced 42% of the habitat suitability of H. guttulatus, while only 30% of their potential distributions is protected by Italy's existing conservation area system, in accordance with the global average for seahorses.
 In particular, the central Adriatic Sea represents a critical area where the occurrence of this seahorses is lower and the anthropic impact is higher.